10 best expense management software tools for HR and finance teams

 5. Compare costs and security

 Don’t just look at per-user pricing — consider the full picture.
-Implementation fees, support tiers, data retention, and security certifications like SOC 2 or SSO can all affect total value.
+Implementation fees, support tiers, data retention, and security certifications such as SOC 2 or SSO can all affect the total value.
+Enterprise expense management platforms are also likely to be more expensive than SMB platforms.
 A slightly higher price might be worth it if it saves hours every month or strengthens compliance.

 Unify your people and expenses with Paylocity’s all-in-one HR and finance hub